 Petrogas Netherlands B.V. intends to develop new fields in in the A- and B-blocks in the northern part of the Dutch North Sea.
-In the course of this development Petrogas plans to drill an appraisal well at the location A15.
-The future A15 facility will be remotely controlled from the Central Processing Platform A12-CPP.
+In the course of this development Petrogas plans to drill an appraisal well at the location B10.
+The future B10 facility will be remotely controlled from the Central Processing Platform A12-CPP.
 In order to do so a control umbilical is planned to be installed.
+A pipeline is planned to be installed for the transportation of the hydrocarbons produced at the B10 site to the Tie-In with the existing 16-inch gas pipeline from B13-A to A12-CPP.

-The protection of the archaeological and historical heritage is anchored in the Dutch Heritage Act (July 2016).
-The installation of platforms, wells and coherent infrastructure might affect archaeological remains, if indeed present.
+The protection of the archaeological and historical heritage is anchored in the Dutch Heritage Act (July 2016).1 The installation of platforms, wells and coherent infrastructure might affect archaeological remains, if indeed present.
 As the planned activities might jeopardize archaeological remains, Economic Affairs considers a research effort is needed to assess the archaeological potential of the area.